naqet/portfolio/src/pages/posts/my-plan-for-the-next-couple-of-months.md

 ---
 layout: ../../layouts/BlogPostLayout.astro
 title: My plan for the next couple of months
+description: Explore my journey as a developer building a public project portfolio, finishing diverse coding projects, and sharing practical tips for showcasing your skills.
 date: 11 September 2025
 author: Szymon Szadkowski
+keywords: plan, goals, projects
 ---

 I have been a professional developer for nearly five years now.
 During that